rubfiber/Java-NeuralNetwork/README.md

 # Known bugs and issues

-There is currently an issue with bias updating when training that makes the network give an incorrect output.
+- There is currently an issue with bias updating when training that makes the network give an incorrect output.
 Giving the saem network different input data also results in a prediction extremely similar to the first.
 This is likely an error in updating deltas, but I'm not sure.
+- Pretty inefficient